polterguy/micro/help-files/Micro/22 - Micro Active Events III.md

 The **[micro.lambda.create-timeout]** event allows you to supply a **[milliseconds]** argument, in addition to an **[onfinish]** argument - And once the milliseconds have passed, your lambda object in onfinish will be evaluated.
-It is hence useful to allow for some piece of Hyperlambda to be evaluatred after some amount of seconds, and such _"poll"_ the server for changes.
+It is therefor quite useful for allowing for some piece of Hyperlambda to be evaluatred after some amount of milliseconds, and such _"poll"_ the server for changes.
 Below is an example.

 ```hyperlambda-snippet
 /*